 In the post entitled, If you want students to develop faster, stop trying to speed up learning, I presented evidence that schools with curricula that promote deep understanding accelerate growth relative to schools with more of a focus on covering required content.
 In this post, I'm going to explain what we've learned so far about the relation between deep understanding and the rate of development.
 (I recommend reading the earlier post before trying to make sense of this one.)

-Lectica's learning model, VCoL+7, emphasizes the importance of giving students ample opportunity to build deep understanding through cycles of goal setting, information gathering, application, and reflection.
+Lectica's learning model, the Virtuous Cycle of Learning and +7 skills (VCoL+7), emphasizes the importance of giving learners ample opportunity to build deep understanding through cycles of goal setting, information gathering, application, and reflection.
 We argue that evidence of deep understanding can be seen in the coherence of students' arguments—you can't explain or defend an idea coherently if you don't understand it.
-Furthermore, because poorly understood ideas provide a weak foundation for future learning, we would hypothesize that over time students who demonstrate lower levels of understanding—through the coherence of their arguments—will grow more slowly than students who demonstrate higher levels of understanding.*
+Furthermore, because poorly understood ideas provide a weak foundation for future learning, we hypothesized that over time students who demonstrate lower levels of understanding—through the coherence of their arguments—will grow more slowly than students who demonstrate higher levels of understanding.*

-We tested this hypothesis by examining data from a sample of 276 students attending low SES (socio-economic status) inner city schools.
+We tested this hypothesis by examining assessment results from students attending low SES (socio-economic status) inner city schools.
 Each student had taken the LRJA (our reflective judgment assessment) 3 times over 3 1/2 years.
 Some of these students were in grade 4 at time 1, and some were in grade 6 at time 1.
 Each LRJA performance received 2 scores, 1 for its developmental level (shown on the vertical axis in the graphic below), and one for its logical coherence, rated on a 10 point scale.

 We conducted a hierarchical regression analysis that examined the relation between time 1 argumentation score and developmental growth (after controlling for developmental level at time 1).